-“Not really,” the woman said.
-“But I did have fun and the water did clear my head.”
+“Not really,” the woman said, shaking her head, “But I did have fun and the water helped to clear my head.”

-“I see,” Tsuzuki said with a nod.
+“I see,” Tsuzuki replied as he smiled.
 Last night, he learned about college Anna.
-Tonight, it was a snippet of senior year Anna.
-The missing story of the ten-year gap slowly came together.
+Tonight, it was a snippet of junior year Anna.
+The missing story of the ten-year gap came together piece by piece.

 “You can have the picture if you like,” Anna offered as she leaned on his shoulder.
 Tsuzuki turned and gave her a stunned look on his face.

-“Yeah, go on, take it!” she encouraged.
-Tsuzuki paused for a moment to let her offer sink in.
+“Yeah, go on, take it!” she encouraged, nodding.
+Tsuzuki paused to let her offer sink in.
 She was letting him have a piece of her memories.
-What did this mean?
-Did she fully trust him now?
-The Shinigami nodded.
+What did this mean, did she fully trust him now?

-“Okay…” he said at last.
-The man turned back to the wall.
-He reached towards the picture in question.
-Tsuzuki gently took it off of the hard white wall.
-He carefully removed the tape from the backside and gently stuffed it in his jacket.
+“Okay…” Tsuzuki said at last.
+The man turned back to the wall and reached towards the picture in question.
+He gently took it off of the hard white wall.
+The Shinigami carefully removed the duck tape from the backside and gently stuffed it in his jacket.
 Tsuzuki turned back to the wall of pictures.
 A gap now sat where the picture once was.
 He looked back at Anna.

 “What about your little timeline thingy?” the Shinigami asked.

-“Got another e-mail this morning,” the woman went on.
-“Tell me what you think.”
-Tsuzuki read the e-mail for himself.
-He turned to Anna.
+“Got another message this morning,” the woman went on, “Tell me what you think.”
+Tsuzuki walked over and read the e-mail for himself.

-“Who sent this one?” the Shinigami asked.
-The woman shrugged.
+“Who sent this one?” the Shinigami asked afterwards.
+The woman shrugged and shook her head.

 “Think it’s the same person?” he asked.

 “Who can say?”
-Anna asked.
-“Should I take the money?”
-Tsuzuki shrugged.
+Anna asked, “Should I take the money?”

-“I guess…” he said.
-“You will need it after all.”
+“I guess,” Tsuzuki said, “You will need it after all.”
 Anna looked at him.

-“Hello, my name is Niwa Midori,” Anna said.
-“And my killer is still on the loose.”
+“Hello, my name is Niwa Midori,” Anna said in fake cheerful tone, “And my killer is still on the loose.”

-Meanwhile down the road at a house called Wisteria House, Emiko, Hotaru, and Mike watched Tsuzuki and Anna at her laptop via live feed on their computer.
-They managed to bug the manor during their visit.
-Now, time for some surveillance.
+Meanwhile down the road at a house called Wisteria House, Emiko, Hotaru, and Mike watched Tsuzuki and Anna at her laptop via live feed on Emiko’s computer.
+Hotaru bugged the manor while she excused herself to the bathroom.

 “How do you mean?”
 Emiko challenged.
-The American sat up some in the red-painted oak chair.
+The American sat back in the red-painted oak chair.

-“Don’t ask me how I know,” he said.
-“Usually all of the women in Eda-Kimoto clan have this icy, cold, heartless nature to them.
-Anna doesn’t.”
-Emiko sneered at him cross.
+“Don’t ask me how I know,” he said, “Usually all of the women in Eda-Kimoto clan have this icy, cold, heartless nature to them.
+Anna lacks that.”
+Emiko sneered at him.

-“No, it’s not that,” he said.
-“She has this warm, soft kindness to her soul.
+“No, it’s not that,” Mike argued, “She has this warm, soft kindness to her soul.
 This kind can’t be faked.
-It’s the kind that Daisuke had to him.”
+It’s the same that Daisuke had.”
 The other two went dead silent in shock.
 Everyone knew about Daisuke and his struggles very well.
 He lived and died a pure soul.
-Mike’s statement changed everything now!
+Mike’s statement changed everything now.
 Emiko shook her head.

-“Thank you!” the butch tomboy said.
-Mike rolled his eyes.
+“Thank you,” the butch tomboy said.
+The American rolled his eyes.